saturneric/GpgFrontend/SECURITY.md

 16.04 LTS's lifetime had come into an end at during that time.
 Keep using this version of Ubuntu is not safe anymore.

 Starting from v2.1.0, macOS 10.15 was no longer support.
-Mainly because this os will no longer support by GitHub Action in the near future.
+Mainly because this OS will no longer support by GitHub Action in the near future.
 Also, I think this version is old enough to drop it out, and Apple might not longer to support it soon.